Glenallen Hill

 Glenallen Hill (born March 22, 1965) is an American former Major League Baseball outfielder.
 Hill played with the Toronto Blue Jays (1989–91), Cleveland Indians (1991–93), Chicago Cubs (1993–94, 1998–2000), San Francisco Giants (1995–97), Seattle Mariners (1998), New York Yankees (2000), and Anaheim Angels (2001) during his thirteen-year career.
 With the Yankees, he won the 2000 World Series over the New York Mets.
 Hill batted and threw right-handed.
-Hill was also infamous for his defensive escapades, which were once described by then-Mariners pitching coach Bryan Price as "akin to watching a gaffed haddock surface for air."

 Early life

 Hill was born to Felton Hill and Francile McDuffie-Hill in Santa Cruz, California, where his mother worked at Dominican Hospital.
 His father worked as a trucker and later in construction.

 Hill graduated from Santa Cruz High School in 1983 where he was a three-sport star.
 He committed to attend Arizona State University where he had received scholarship offers to play both baseball and football.

 He was drafted by the Toronto Blue Jays in the 1983 Major League Baseball draft, in the ninth round and 219th overall.